-With the Capital One ® Spark ® Miles Select for Business, you’ll earn also be able to earn a small bonus when the minimum spending.
+With this business credit card, you’ll earn also be able to earn a small bonus when the minimum spending.

 On everyday purchases, you’ll earn 1.5 miles per dollar spent.
 Like all Capital One credit cards, you’ll pay no foreign transaction fees.